Mountain Equipment Lightline

 The Mountain Equipment Lightline is a great value in a down jacket that works well for both casual and backcountry use.
 For a similarly warm jacket with a slightly more technical slant, the Rab Neutrino Pro is another great option.
 Compared to the Lightline, the Neutrino Pro uses higher-quality 800-fill hydrophobic down and is constructed with a thinner 20-denier Pertex Quantum Pro face fabric, both of which make it more packable.
 Additionally, the Neutrino Pro is a significant 5 ounces lighter despite being filled with a healthy 8 ounces of down (for more, see our in-depth review here).
 All things considered, we prefer the Rab for performance use when ounces matter, but the slightly trimmer-fitting and cheaper Lightline is the better value for less technical endeavors.

-If you’re in the market for a warm winter jacket worthy of technical outings, chances are high you’ve come across the Patagonia Fitz Roy Parka.
-Similar to the Rab above, the Patagonia uses 8 ounces of a more premium 800-fill-power down and undercuts the Lightline by about 4 ounces.
-Beyond the down, a big difference between the two jackets is their shell fabrics: the 40D shell on the Lightline is much more hard-wearing than the Fitz Roy’s thin 20D shell.
-However, Patagonia’s fit and finish are unmatched and the Fitz Roy has a softer exterior (the interiors are both quite good), but we’re not sure it’s worth it for the drop in durability and increase in price.
-For $150 less, the Lightline is the longer-lasting option that offers similar warmth.
+If you’re in the market for a warm winter jacket worthy of technical outings, the Patagonia Fitz Roy Down Hoody is worth a look.
+Similar to the Rab above, the Patagonia uses more premium 800-fill-power down, although you get less of it at only 5.6 ounces.
+Beyond the down, a big difference between the two jackets is their shell fabrics: the 40-denier exterior on the Lightline is much more hardwearing than the Fitz Roy’s thin, 20-denier shell.
+The Fitz Roy is considerably lighter at 1 pound 1.1 ounces and uses a more weather-ready Pertex Quantum shell, but we’re not sure it’s worth it for the drop in durability and increase in price.
+For around $100 less, the Lightline is the warmer and longer-lasting option.

 If the jackets above are too specialized in nature, then the REI Co-op Stormhenge 850 is worth a serious look.
 For just $249, you get a warm and waterproof winter jacket that can be worn in a variety of inclement weather.
 Combining premium 850-fill down (REI does not list the fill weight, but we’ve worn the Stormhenge on frigid days in Northern Wisconsin and stayed warm), a 2-layer waterproof breathable shell, and a DWR coating, it’s a great choice for cold and wet conditions.
 But at 1 pound 11 ounces, the Stormhenge is even heavier than the Lightline and more suited for casual use and light winter adventuring than the backcountry.
 In the end, the Lightline works better for more serious excursions, but we love the versatility and value of the REI.

-Last by not least, Mountain Equipment offers an interesting, lighter-weight alternative to the Lightline in the Skyline.
+Mountain Equipment offers an interesting, lighter-weight alternative to the Lightline in their Senja.
 One of our gear editor’s biggest complaints about the Lightline is that it is so warm that it stays in his closet for all but the coldest stretches of winter.
-The ME Skyline, on the other hand, still is quite cozy with 6.3 ounces of 700-fill down (versus 10.4 ounces on the Lightline), weighs a more reasonable 15.7 ounces, and has a thinner 20-denier shell that is more packable at the sacrifice of some durability.
-At the end of the day, the Skyline is warmer than popular lightweight down jackets like Arc’teryx Cerium LT and Mountain Hardwear Ghost Whisperer/2, and attractively priced at $240—cheaper than either of those models.
-It’s true that the Skyline might not get you down to the depths of winter, but it’s great for shoulder seasons and many winter days.
+The ME Senja, on the other hand, still is quite cozy with 7.8 ounces of 700-fill down (versus 10.4 oz. on the Lightline), weighs a more reasonable 1 pound 4.5 ounces, and has a similarly durable 40-denier shell that offers great durability.
+At the end of the day, the Senja is warmer than popular lightweight down jackets like Arc’teryx Cerium LT and Mountain Hardwear Ghost Whisperer/2 and attractively priced at $275—cheaper than either of those models.
+It’s true that the Senja might not get you down to the depths of winter, but it’s great for shoulder seasons and many winter days.